Reliable Sources: Trump's story; WaPo's next book; Newseum's apology

 Hadas Gold emails: For those of us who covered every single day of the AT&T antitrust trial, we became accustomed to the "white noise" machine that Judge Richard Leon would turn on every time he wanted to have a private conversations with the attorneys, called a bench conference.
 But often he would discuss rulings or evidence during those conversations, and the rest of us would be in the dark on what was requested or decided.

 Now, though, we'll get a chance to see.
-The DOJ filed a motion to unseal the transcripts of the bench conferences ahead of their appeal of Leon's decision -- andthe appeals court granted that request on Friday.
+The DOJ filed a motion to unseal the transcripts of the bench conferences ahead of their appeal of Leon's decision -- and the appeals court granted that request on Friday.
 It's not clear why the Justice Department wants the transcripts unsealed -- and available to the public.
 It's possible they're going to try to point out to something Leon said during those conferences to help in their appeal.
 Regardless I'll be eagerly awaiting what those transcripts reveal...

 ICYMI: David Leonhardt on the podcast